lambdaclass/lambdaworks/docs/src/starks/protocol_overview.md

 ## Vector commitments

-Given a vector $Y = (y_0, \dots, y_M)$, commiting to $Y$ means the following.
+Given a vector $Y = (y_0, \dots, y_M)$, committing to $Y$ means the following.
 The prover builds a Merkle tree out of it and sends its root to the verifier.
 The verifier can then ask the prover to reveal, or _open_, the value of the vector $Y$ at some index $i$.
 The prover won't have any choice except to send the correct value.
 The verifier will expect the corresponding value $y_i$ and the authentication path to the tree's root to check its authenticity.
 The authentication path also encodes the vector's position $i$ and its length $M$.

 The root of the Merkle tree is said to be the **commitment** of $Y$, and we denote it here by $[Y]$.